irarainey/beeching/README.md

 OPTIONS:
-    -s, --subscription    The subscription id to use -n, --name            The name (or partial name) of the resources to axe -t, --tag             The tag value of the resources to axe -r, --resource-types  The types of the resources to axe -g, --resource-group  The resource group of the resources to axe -e, --exclude         The name of the resources to exclude from the axe
+    -s, --subscription    The subscription id to use -n, --name            The name (or partial name) of the resources to axe -t, --tag             The tag key and value of the resources to axe -r, --resource-types  The types of the resources to axe -g, --resource-group  The resource group of the resources to axe -e, --exclude         The name of the resources to exclude from the axe